-Watts Organizations Continue to Provide Holiday Support wit...
+Watts Organizations Provide Holiday Support During Pandemic with Compassion and Kindness

-The Los Angeles Super Bowl Host Committee recently recognized 56 nonprofit organizations as part of its "Champions Live Here" program, seeking to acknowledge the good work of these "unsung heroes".
-From that initial cohort of 56, of which Loving Hands was a part, Loving Hands was further recognized as one of six "Champions" chosen for an additional award and asked to participate in activities, including a pre-game ceremony on December 19, 2021, at SoFi Stadium in Inglewood, California.
-The ceremony will take place on the field before kick-off to celebrate Loving Hands and the other selected organizations and non-profits for the tireless and often unrecognized work done to support communities throughout LA County.
-This is a particularly special game since the Rams will be playing the Seahawks, and Head Coach Pete Carroll was the very first funder of Loving Hands in 2008.
+The Los Angeles Super Bowl Host Committee recently paid tribute to 56 nonprofit organizations, including Loving Hands, as part of its "Champions Live Here" program, which seeks to acknowledge the good work of these unsung heroes.
+Loving Hands was a part, Loving Hands was further recognized as one of six "Champions" that received an additional award and were asked to participate in a pre-game ceremony on December 19 at SoFi Stadium in Inglewood, California.
+This celebration holds extra significance, as the L.A.
+Rams will be battling the Seattle Seahawks, and whose head coach, Pete Carroll, was the first funder of Loving Hands in 2008.

-See the Super Bowl Legacy LVI Program video on Loving Hands Community Care's home page here.
+See the Super Bowl Legacy LVI Program video on the Loving Hands Community Care website here.